YAMY1234/JiXiaoAn/README.md

 IDS2017 and IDS2018 showcase the recent IDS dataset by Sharafaldin et al. [19] of the Canadian Cyber Security Institute, called CIC-IDS, which contains the most traditional attack categories, as well as unaltered real-world benign traffic widely used in intrusion detection experiments.

 The Mawilab dataset is derived from the WIDE MAWI gigabit backbone (during January 1-10, 2022) documented in the MAWI archive [20].
 As it has been continuously updated with mature labeling methods, it incorporates a wider range of recent attack types and has fine-grained classification results.
 For our experiments, we select the data from January 1-10, 2022 as the model's comparative experimental validation of different attack results.The Mawilab dataset is derived from the WIDE MAWI gigabit backbone (during January 1-10, 2022) documented in the MAWI archive [20].
 As it has been continuously updated with mature labeling methods, it incorporates a wider range of the latest attack types and has fine-grained classification results.
-In our experiments, we

 ![img](./source_pic/wps48.jpg)

-Table 1 IDS2017, IDS2018 dataset details

-The data we use is the original PCAP data packet Traffic, and the specific data sample in wireshark is shown in Figure 4.
+The data we use is the original PCAP data packet Traffic, and the specific data sample in wireshark is shown.

 ![img](./source_pic/wps49.jpg)

-Figure 10 Data packet display in wireshark

-An example of a single data packet is shown in Figure 5.

 ![img](./source_pic/wps50.jpg)

-Figure 11 Display of a single data packet in wireshark

 # 3 Work Testing and Analysis